harness/developer-hub/release-notes/feature-flags.md

 The **Node.js server SDK** has been updated to version **1.2.14** with the following updates:

-* The event source was updated to version 2.1.3.
+* The EventSource library was updated to version 2.1.3.
 (FFM-7198)
 * On streaming errors, the error was not included in the `retrying` event payload.
 This fix adds the error to the payload.
 (FFM-7198)
 * Checks were added to see if errors are retryable, and if not, the SDK stops retrying.
 (FFM-7198)
 * The SDK now logs each retry, ensuring the most up-to-date error is logged in case errors change during retries.
 (FFM-7198)